-The primary objective of the Aviation Security Section is to regulate security functions of the aviation industry in Sri Lanka with the prime task of mitigating the acts of unlawful inferences with civil aviation by regulatory developments in accordance with international standards and recommended practices.
-In order to achieve this objective, the Aviation Security Section develops, implements and maintains a written National Civil Aviation Security Programme (NCASP) in Sri Lanka.
+The primary objective of the Aviation Security Section is to regulate security functions of the Aviation Industry in Sri Lanka with the prime task of mitigating the Acts of Unlawful Inferences with civil aviation by Regulatory Developments in accordance with international standards and recommended practices.
+In order to achieve this objective Aviation Security Section develop, implement and maintain a written National Civil Aviation Security Programme (NCASP) in Sri Lanka.

-Under the chairmanship of the Secretary, Ministry of Defence (MOD), the section convenes the National Civil Aviation Security Committee (NCASC) and it creates a platform for all senior officials of policy-making level relevant to aviation (Secretary Ministry of Transport and Civil Aviation, Secretary Ministry of Tourism Development, Secretary Ministry of Law and Order, Chief of Defence Staff, Tri Forces Commanders, Inspector General of Police, Controller General of Immigration and Emigration, Director General of Customs, Chairman of SriLankan Airlines, Chairman of AASL, etc.) to discuss aviation security matters with the purpose of providing policy guidelines to DGCA as the appropriate authority for aviation security for implementation.
+Under the chairmanship of Secretary, Ministry of Defense (MOD), the section convene the National Civil Aviation Security Committee (NCASC) and it creates platform to all senior officials in policy making level relevant to aviation (Secretary Ministry of Transport & Civil Aviation, Secretary Ministry of Tourism Development, Secretary Ministry of Law & Order, Chief of Defense Staff, Tri Forces Commanders, Inspector General of Police, Controller General of Immigration and Emigration, Director General of Customs, Chairman of Sri Lankan

+Airlines, Chairman of AASL etc.) to discuss aviation security matters with the purpose of provide policy guidelines to DGCA as the appropriate authority for Aviation Security for implementation.

-The Aviation Security Section conducts aviation security quality control activities (inspections, AVSEC tests and audits) as per the approved annual surveillance plan to ensure the effective implementation of the NCASP requirements by the airport operators, aircraft operators and other entities involved in aviation security functions.
-Also, the section does the certification of all categories of personnel who are involved in or responsible for implementing, supervising and managing aviation security functions of operators as per the annual activity schedule of Aviation Security Personnel Certification.
+The Aviation Security section conduct aviation security quality control activities (Inspections, AVSEC Tests and Audits) as per the approved annual surveillance plan to ensure the effective implementation of the NCASP requirements by the Airport operators, aircraft operators and other entities involved in aviation security functions.
+Also the section do the certification of all categories of personnel who involve or responsible for implementing, supervising and managing Aviation Security functions of operators as per the annual activity schedule of Aviation Security Personnel Certification.